-This site introduces an advanced Buddhist spiritual practice called the Bodhi-Tree meditation.
+This site introduces a lost Buddhist spiritual practice called the Bodhi-Tree or Wisdom-Tree meditation.

-Many modern Buddhist lineages have not emphasized the importance of these stages as the pattern that the Buddha followed to reach liberation.
-However, his stages of liberation are an example for all who seek liberation, and in the past, there have been important teachings based on these stages that have been lost.
+Modern Buddhist lineages have not emphasized the importance of these stages as the pattern that the Buddha followed to reach liberation.
+However, his stages of liberation are an example for all who seek liberation, and in the past, there have been important teachings based on these stages.